LHSang6403/Flutter-Weather-App/README.md

 - Eye catching images

 # Note
-I hid my api key, so if you clone my project it's actually can't fetch data.
+I hid my api key by using .env variable, so if you clone my project it's actually can't fetch data.
 You must you your api service.

 # Illustration